What is Possession of Drug Paraphernalia in Texas?

 Examples of Drug Paraphernalia

-Imagine this, an officer walks up to a car and smells the odor of marijuana in the car.
-If the officer searches the car and finds evidence that marijuana or another drug was recently in the car, he will charge the person with possession of drug paraphernalia.
+This is a common scenario in every city across Texas: An officer walks up to a car and smells the odor of marijuana in the car.
+The officer searches the car and finds evidence that marijuana or another drug was recently in the car.
+The officer charges the person with possession of drug paraphernalia.
 Common examples include:

 - drug pipes